Fan Fic / Vision

 - Bavarian Fire Drill: Echo's disguise while walking about The Pavillon?
 Goggles and clipboard.

-- Benevolent Boss / A Mother To Her Ponies: Diamond Tiara genuinely cares for those under her, bringing her into conflict with Trixie when she thinks Siren got several of her guards killed during a riot.
+- Benevolent Boss: Diamond Tiara genuinely cares for those under her, bringing her into conflict with Trixie when she thinks Siren got several of her guards killed during a riot.

 - Berserk Button: Green despises those whom she considers parasites.
 Understandable, given that she considers them to be the reason Vision is falling apart.